The Best Way to Unclog A Toilet When Nothing Works

 when-to-unclog-a-toilet-when-nothing-works

-The first plunge should always be a gentle one to make sure the plunger has properly engaged the toilet outlet.
-After that you can then plunge more aggressively.
+The first plunge should always be gentle to ensure the plunger has adequately engaged the toilet outlet.
+After that, you can then plunge more aggressively.

 A toilet plunger works by pushing more water forcefully through the toilet trap.
-If a clog is lodged at the trap, it is forced down the toilet drain.
-More on how to plunge properly on this post.
+If a clog is lodged at the trap, it is forced down the toilet drain—more on how to plunge correctly in this post.

 2. How to Unclog a Toilet With a Toilet Snake